5CYTH3/discord-ui/README.md

 I may reuse it and change the content to transform it into an original portefolio, useful to demonstrate my skills and projects.

-The project is hosted on GitHub and the page can be viewed as a GitHub page [here](https://herbemalveillante.com)
+The project is hosted on GitHub and the page can be viewed on vercel [here](https://discord-ui-herbemalveillante.vercel.app)